xapian/xapian/xapian-core/docs/deprecation.rst

 1.3.1   ``Xapian::ErrorHandler``            We feel the current ErrorHandler API doesn't work at the right level (it only
                                             works in Enquire, whereas you should be able to handle errors at the Database level too) and we can't find any evidence that people are actually using it.
-                                            So we are deprecating it and will replace it with something better thought out, probably during the 1.3.x development series.
-There's so further thoughts at https://trac.xapian.org/ticket/3#comment:8
+                                            So we've made the API a no-op and marked it as deprecated.
+The hope is to replace it with something better thought out, probably during the 1.4.x release series.
+                                            There's some further thoughts at
+                                            https://trac.xapian.org/ticket/3#comment:8
 ------- ----------------------------------- ----------------------------------------------------------------------------------
 1.3.2   ``Xapian::Auto::open_stub()``       Use the constructor with ``Xapian::DB_BACKEND_STUB`` flag (new in 1.3.2) instead.